Pyrus277/Pyrus277/README.md

 - 👀 I’m interested in ...
      Professionally, becoming a data engineer.
 (Non-professionally, I'm big into tabletop games.)

-     For me, problem solving, espeically from a design perspective, sparks a specific kind of joy I increasingly can't get enough of, and learning the list of skills involved with becoming a data engineer feeds into that perfectly.
-The job prospects of the field keep me doubly motivated.
-I'm also encouraged by knowing it's a field where you have to keep learning new things, so things won't likely get stale.
-I find constantly learning is the best defense against the elements such as tedium and repetition that work to crush one's soul.
+     Problem solving, espeically from a design perspective, sparks a specific kind of joy I increasingly can't get enough of, and learning the list of skills involved with becoming a data engineer feeds into that perfectly.
+The job prospects keep me doubly motivated.
+I'm also encouraged by knowing it's a field where you have to keep learning new things, so it won't likely get stale.
+I find that constantly learning is the best defense against elements that work to crush one's soul. such as tedium and repetition.
 So far the journey has been a blast!

 - 🌱 I’m currently learning ...